 This scheme has now closed to new applications however payments are still being made.

 VAT reduction for tourism and hospitality sector

-The temporary reduced rate of 5% VAT for goods and services supplied by the tourism and hospitality sector until 30 September 2021.
+The temporary reduced rate of 5% VAT for goods and services supplied by the tourism and hospitality sector applied until 30 September 2021.
 A 12.5% rate will apply for the subsequent six months until 31 March 2022.
 A gross price reduction is not necessary for supply to end consumers.

 Business rates relief